-School The school, which is part of the multi academy trust
+School

-known as Community Academies Trust.
+The school, which is part of the multi academy trust known as Community Academies Trust.

-Clerk to the Independent Complaint Panel The person who will attend the the Independent Complaint Panel.
+Clerk to the Independent Complaint Panel The person who will attend the Independent Complaint Panel Hearing and keep a written record of the proceedings, and will write to the complainant notifying them of the decision of the Independent Complaint Panel.

-Independent Complaint Panel Hearing and keep a written record of the proceedings, and will write to the complainant notifying them of the decision of arrangements to appoint the Independent Complaint Panel and convene the Independent Complaint Panel Hearing.
-The Clerk to the Governors will also usually act as the Clerk to the Independent Complaint Panel at the Independent
+Clerk to the School Standards Committee The person responsible for making the arrangements to appoint the Independent Complaint Panel and convene the Independent Complaint Panel Hearing.
+The Clerk to the School Standards Committee will also usually act as the Clerk to the Independent Complaint Panel at the Independent Complaint Panel Hearing.